prosperiti/state-of-regulation-building-construction/README.md

-# Repository for the State of Regulation Report
+# Repository for the State of Regulation Report 2023

-The folder contains building regulations, judgements and circle rates used in Prosperiti's State of Regulation report.
-There are 3 folders:
-<li>Raw Dataset: This dataset records building regulations across 11 Indian states and 5 Asian countries.
-<li>Analysed Dataset: This dataset compares building standards for industrial buildings in different states of India.
-The dataset provides a competitive view of how 10 states and GoI's National Building Code fare on standard-setting in factories.
-<li>Case Catalogue: This dataset catalogues 31 judgements by the Supreme Court (SC) of India.
-These 31 judgements give insights into the scarcity created by building and land-use regulations.
+##About State of Regulation Report
+This report presents an inter-state comparison of restrictions on constructing industrial buildings and the cost of such restrictions.
+The report considers four building standards—ground coverage, setbacks, parking, and floor space index—across 10 states.
+States are then ranked on building restrictiveness for factories of different sizes based on these four standards.
+In addition, the report also estimates the unit-level opportunity cost of these standards in terms of the rupee value of land lost and the number of jobs lost.

+##Constituents of the repository
+This repository stores the source material for the report and three datasets.

+The source material includes three types of documents: the regulations studied in the report (both Indian and international), the source files for circle rates used in the report, and the 31 Supreme Court judgements analysed in the report.

+The three datasets are:

+<li>Raw dataset that records standards as written in law.
+<li>Analysed dataset that records land lost and opportunity cost calculations for micro, small, medium, large, and mega factories.
+<li>Case catalogue of 31 construction-related disputes decided in the Supreme Court over the last 10 years

 ## How to locate a specific document?
 Documents have been placed housed within folders, following a strict naming convention.
 The naming convention is as follows: <i> document type_location code_title of the document_year. </i> </li>